Why do I Feel Like Nobody Loves Me?

 2. Connect with Supportive People:

 Reach out to trusted friends, family, or individuals who care about you.
 Sometimes, we underestimate the love and support already in our lives because of our negative thoughts and what we expect from others.
 Talk to your friends and family members and share your feelings.
-This will give you more perspective, support, and a listening ear.
+Turning to online drug addiction treatment can also help address deeper emotional struggles.

 3. Engage in Self-Care: